Graphically discrete groups and rigidity: Introduction

 \begin{corAlph} Let $\Gamma_1$ and $\Gamma_2$ be fundamental groups of closed hyperbolic 3-manifolds, and let $F_1\leq \Gamma_1$ and $F_2\leq \Gamma_2$ be isomorphic quasi-convex malnormal non-abelian free subgroups.
 Then $\Gamma = \Gamma_1*_{F_1=F_2}\Gamma_2$ is quasi-isometrically rigid: any finitely generated group quasi-isometric to $\Gamma$ is abstractly commensurable to $\Gamma$. \end{corAlph}

-The result of Theorem~\ref{thm:intro:common_model_geom} should be compared to the work of Mosher--Sageev--Whyte \cite{moshersageevwhyte2011quasiactions} and Biswas~\cite[Corollary 1.3]{biswas12flows}, which proved that the {\it family} of groups that split as a graph of group with closed hyperbolic manifold vertex groups and suitable edge groups is quasi-isometrically rigid, while we obtain quasi-isometric rigidity in the strong sense.
+The result of Theorem~\ref{thm:intro:common_model_geom} should be compared to the work of Mosher--Sageev--Whyte \cite{moshersageevwhyte2011quasiactions} and Biswas~\cite[Corollary 1.3]{biswas12flows}, which proved that the {\it family} of groups that split as a graph of group with closed hyperbolic manifold vertex groups and suitable edge groups is quasi-isometrically rigid, while we obtain quasi-isometric rigidity of the {\it group}.

 In this paper we introduce graphically discrete groups, which are well-suited for studying rigidity phenomena.
 A finitely generated group $\Gamma$ is \emph{graphically discrete} if whenever it acts geometrically on a connected locally finite graph $X$, the automorphism group $\Aut(X)$ is compact-by-discrete, meaning $\Aut(X)$ contains a compact normal subgroup so that the quotient group is discrete.
 In this case, the topological groups $\Aut(X)$ and $\Gamma$ are virtually isomorphic (in the sense of Definition \ref{defn:AC_VI}), and $\Gamma$ has only trivial totally disconnected uniform lattice embeddings modulo finite kernels.
 Intuitively, a finitely generated group $\Gamma$ is graphically discrete if it does not act on any graph that has ``too many more'' symmetries than those coming from~$\Gamma$.
 See Sections \ref{subsec:graphdiscrete} and \ref{subsec:compactbydiscrete} for other equivalent formulations of graphical discreteness and Section~\ref{sec:intrographs}, which motivates restricting to group actions on graphs.